A Guide to Replacing and Reporting a Lost Green Card

 Are You Required to Replace Your Green Card?

-Apart from losing or missing your green card, other circumstances require you to replace your green card to retain your permanent resident status.
+Apart from losing or missing your green card, other circumstances require you to replace your green card to retain your lawful permanent resident status.

 These circumstances include: